Preventing blight in your community

 Few owners or managers of chronic nuisance property have harmful intentions.
 Many will improve management approaches if they are shown how.
 These are some suggestions for information to provide owners, to educate them on their responsibilities to maintain the health and safety of their properties.

 Use this letter to initiate a conversation with the owner of an abandoned/dilapidated property.

 A land bank is a public authority created to efficiently hold, manage and develop tax-foreclosed property.
-West Virginia recently passed the SB579 Land Banks bill, however the creation of an Urban Renewal Authority (URA) is a more effective route.
+West Virginia passed the SB579 Land Banks bill in 2014, however the creation of an Urban Renewal Authority (URA) is a more effective route.

 Municipalities are encouraged to set aside a certain amount of money that is specifically dedicated to the goal of preventing blight.
 This could be designated as a city budget line item, or through the creation of an Urban Renewal Authority (URA), which invests in property redevelopment.
 Charleston, West Virginia is a good example whose URA has engaged in a number of projects to stimulate neighborhood revitalization; learn more about them here.